 7. Keep track of repeat customers

 Lastly, a restaurant management software can also act as a customer relationship management system to track repeat customers.
 The reason you might want to do that is to reward and nurture customers and clients who might have a higher sense of brand loyalty towards your establishment.
 It’s no secret that getting new clients is more expensive than retaining old ones.
 So restaurant management software will be a great way to create more loyalty.
 You can keep track of the number of visits, birthdays, special occasions, order preferences, and so on to add a dash of personalization to your loyal customers’ food orders.

 8. The Digitized Food Industry

 Around 71% of food businesses see digital transformation as one of the most crucial factors for business agility.
 So maintaining a digital system isn’t only a nice-to-have business asset anymore.
-Time will come, and it is probably already here, that digital systems like système de gestion de restaurant will be a necessity.
+Time will come, and it is probably already here, that digital systems like restaurant management system will be a necessity.